 When I was 16 years old my summer job was babysitting for my two young nephews.
 Kurtis was 6 and Kane was just a few months old.
 That was the first time that I noticed how lethargic I felt all the time.
 I remember thinking to myself, "I'm sixteen years old, I should be bursting with energy" but instead I just wanted to sit inside with the boys and watch TV all day.

 When I went to college I didn't take the best care of myself, like most college kids.
 Though it wasn't until my junior year when my health really started to decline.
 By that time I had tried just about every hormonal birth control and all of them seemed to give me problems.
 At one point I had my period for 3 months straight and when I spoke to my doctor about it she said it was just my body adjusting to the new birth control.
 She wanted me to stick it out for another few months.
+No thanks!

 In addition to the never ending period and crazy hormone mood swings, I was getting frequent yeast infections, to the point where it never really felt like they were going completely away.
 I was absolutely miserable and quite honestly felt like I was going crazy.
 I quit the hormonal birth control which helped a little but the infections continued.